What is Imperfect Environmentalism?

 Where do I start?

-Every plastic straw you refuse is doing something, every time you walk instead of using the car, buy loose instead of pre-packed fruit and vegetables – they all make a difference.
-I’m not saying get rid of your car, for a lot of people this isn’t possible but using it less still makes a difference.
+In our daily lives, we have the capacity to create change, every plastic straw you refuse is doing something, every plastic bottle you don’t buy, every time you walk instead of using the car, buy loose instead of pre-packed fruit and vegetables – they all make a difference.
+I’m not saying get rid of your car, for a lot of people this isn’t possible but using it less still makes a difference to your overall environmental impact.
+Small changes do make a difference.

 Don’t be so hard on yourself

 Being ‘perfect’ is only going to lead to overwhelm, that’s how I started and I wouldn’t recommend it.
-When I tried to do everything I found it stressful and I burned myself out, I had to reset and start again.
+When I tried to do everything, I did nothing well, I found it stressful and I burned myself out, I had to reset and start again – didn’t help my mental health either because I kept feeling like I was failing.

-If you’re unsure of where to start, I created a 30-day Eco Swap Challenge, it’s $7 and will help you get started.
+If you’re unsure of where to start, I created a 30-day Eco Swap Challenge, a practical guide, it’s £7 and will help you get started.
+In my opinion, it’s a comprehensive manual of creative tips.

 Above all, be kind to yourself – start small, do what you can, build from there